RubenVerborgh/solid-architecture/server/request-flow.md

 # Solid server: HTTP request handling flow

+This document specifies the flow for handling HTTP requests as we would want it in a future version of node-solid-server.
+It aims to minimize the knowledge each component needs, and to achieve a layered system.

 When an agent sends an HTTP request, the Solid server should take the following steps.